ALERTS

 Personnel:

-Starting March, our total on-call Members is 78, 60 operations, and 12 support.
-We have 5 on leave and 1 on light duty.
-Our total number of personnel is 89.
+Starting July our total on-call Members is 75, 59 operations, and 13 support.
+We have 2 on leave and 1 medical leave.
+Our total number of personnel is 86.

 Operations:

-In February there were a total of 68 alarms in our District, 53 we responded to, 12 ambulance only calls and 3 YFD covered.
+In June there were a total of 86 alarms in District, 10 were ambulance only calls.

 Incidents: YTD Incidents by Zone YTD Zone